 Where can I take my dog to walk it off leash?

-There is one off leash park in town.
+There is one off-leash park in town.
 It is located North of the Centennial Park, at the intersection of 50 Street and 60 Avenue.
-When you arrive to the park, follow the signs on the pathway—walk North up the hill, and it is on the East (right) side of the path.
-The off leash park is completely fenced off and there are signs posted at the entrance.
+When you arrive at the park, follow the signs on the pathway—walk North up the hill, and it is on the East (right) side of the path.
+The off-leash park is completely fenced off and there are signs posted at the entrance.

 What is considered excessive barking?